Find eclectic exhibits and fashion icons in Paris

 Take a morning stroll through Bois de Boulogne, and you’ll soon find the dazzling Fondation Louis Vuitton.
 Catch your reflection in Frank Gehry’s imposing building and look up as the glass structure twists and turns above you.
 Once you’ve hit up your feed with shots from all angles, head inside to see contemporary art collections owned by the fashion house, alongside temporary exhibitions.

-Be treated to some serious #fashiongoals at Musée Yves Saint Laurent Paris.
+Be treated to some seriously swoonworthy displays at Musée Yves Saint Laurent Paris.
 Get a unique behind-the-scenes glimpse of the iconic fashion brand’s work with prototype dresses and a studio in its former haute couture house.

 For a truly unique experience, become immersed in vivid light displays, which illuminate the interiors of a former cast iron foundry at Atelier des Lumières.
-Watch as lights from 140 projectors combine with video and sound for spectacular shows up to 33ft in height.
+The dazzling Van Gogh, Starry Night exhibition (until Dec 31) combines lights with video and sound to recreate some of the artist's most famous masterpieces.

 Every Paris bucket list should include the Louvre, so make sure to leave yourself plenty of time to check it off yours.
 Whether the Mona Lisa, Venus de Milo, or the famous glass pyramid, there are plenty of things to catch your eye among the 35,000 works.